NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 #### Special directives

-Special directives allow you to reference a separate value related to a state variable `var`.
+Special directives allow you to reference a separate value related to a state variable `var` (where `var` denotes the primary location of the variable, e.g. `soil.water`).

 | Signature | Description | Unit |
 | --------- | ----------- | ---- |